-There are over 113 different cannabinoids found inside hemp that haven’t been discovered in any other plant outside of cannabis, making hemp a truly unique plant indeed.
+There are over 120 different cannabinoids found inside hemp that haven’t been discovered in any other plant outside of cannabis, making hemp a truly unique plant indeed.
+In this article we'll explore the types of cannabinoids and how the research tells us about their effects on human health and longevity.

 Although THC is most widely seen as the compound found inside of cannabis, there are far more varieties of cannabinoids than most people realize, each with their own distinctive qualities and benefits.
 We do our best to retain as many cannabinoids as possible in our full spectrum whole plant hemp oil.

-CBD, short for cannabidiol, is one of the most popular cannabinoids as of late with its recent explosion onto the medical scene for its use in conditions such as chronic pain, inflammation, seizures, neurological disorders, anxiety disorders, cancer treatment, skin conditions, and metabolic conditions.
+Cannabidiol CBD, is one of the most popular cannabinoids as of late with its recent explosion onto the medical scene for its use in conditions such as chronic pain, inflammation, seizures, neurological disorders, anxiety disorders, cancer treatment, skin conditions, and metabolic conditions.
+Some varieties of medical marijuana contain high levels of both THC and CBD, helping to balance out the psychoactive states that can occur when a product is high in THC without CBD present.

 The ECS (Endo-Cannabinoid System) is the master key that brings balance to all other systems in the body, from circulatory, digestive and reproductive to the endocrine system.
 An inactive ECS puts all other systems at risk of imbalance and disturbance.